regerj/jacobs_register_helper/README.md

 ## Planned Future Work

 - Add 8 bit and 64 bit register width support
-- Add priveledge defined versions which can give each field different R/W priveledges
 - Port to Rust (or at least try) 🦞